The Seahawks have questions as training camp opens, we have some answers

-Can this really be the 10th season for Pete Carroll as Seattle’s coach, a tenure that now ties him with Mike Holmgren as the longest in team history?
+Can this really be the 10th season for Pete Carroll as the Seahawks’ coach, a tenure that ties him with Mike Holmgren as the longest in team history?

-And can this really be Russell Wilson’s eighth season as Seattle’s quarterback and first that he starts with a “3’’ not only on his jersey but at the beginning of his age (he turned 30 last November)?
+And can this really be Russell Wilson’s eighth season as the Seahawks’ quarterback and first that he starts with a “3’’ not only on his jersey but at the beginning of his age?
+(He turned 30 in November.)

-The answer to each question is yes, if also each uncomfortably reminding us how quickly time passes (even if the Seahawks themselves are sometimes criticized for not passing enough).
+The answer to both questions is yes and reminds us of how quickly time passes (even if the Seahawks are sometimes criticized for not passing enough).

 Answers to lots of other questions about this season will begin to be determined Thursday when the Seahawks open training camp at the VMAC in Renton.

-They are answers that will likewise determine if the 2019 season will mark a continued successful move into the post-Legion of Boom era, or if the reinvention that began in 2018 may need a little more time.
+They are answers that will determine if the 2019 season will mark a continued successful move into the post-Legion of Boom era, or if the reinvention that began in 2018 may need a little more time.

-Here are five questions that loom particularly large as training camp begins.
-Many of these have been bandied about during the offseason but are worth reviewing as another season unfolds, and this time, we are going to offer our best guess at an answer.
+Here are five questions that loom large as training camp begins.
+Many of these have been bandied about during the offseason but are worth reviewing as another season begins.

-Q: Will Bobby Wagner sign a contract extension before the season?
+Will Bobby Wagner sign a contract extension before the season?

-A: Yes.
-That’s not based on any information that has leaked of late — this has been a really quiet process so far, in contrast to so many others the Seahawks have had in recent years.
+Yes, but that’s not based on any information that has leaked.
+This has been a really quiet process so far, in contrast to so many others the Seahawks have had in recent years.

-But that quiet may also indicate that things are on what has been the Seahawks’ usual course for these things — getting an extension done right as training camp begins, ala Wagner himself in 2015 and Tyler Lockett and Duane Brown a year ago.
+But that quiet may indicate that things are on what has been the Seahawks’ usual course for these things — getting an extension done right as training camp begins, ala Wagner himself in 2015 and Tyler Lockett and Duane Brown a year ago.

 The 10-win season of last season illustrated the Seahawks remain in “win now’’ mode, and it’s hard to see them winning now without Wagner comfortably in the fold, even if that means making him the highest-paid linebacker in NFL history at more $17 million or more a year, as he has stated is his goal.

-Q: Who will make up the Seahawks’ starting receiving unit and can anyone replace Doug Baldwin?
+Who will make up the Seahawks’ starting receiving unit, and can anyone replace Doug Baldwin?

-A: While the Seahawks made a heavy investment in the receiving corps in the draft, using three of their 11 picks on the position including DK Metcalf in the second round and Gary Jennings in the fourth, the guess here is that Seattle will start the season with the veteran trio of Lockett, David Moore and Jaron Brown.
+While the Seahawks made a heavy investment in the receiving corps in the draft, using three of their 11 picks on the position including DK Metcalf in the second round and Gary Jennings in the fourth, the guess here is that Seattle will start the season with the veteran trio of Lockett, David Moore and Jaron Brown.

 A three-receiver set, recall, was Seattle’s primary offensive formation a year ago.
 According to NFL stat maven Warren Sharp, Seattle lined up in a three-receiver formation 73 percent of the time a year ago, ahead of the NFL average of 65.